DiamondLightSource/httomo/docs/source/explanation/faq.rst

 .. dropdown:: Can I create a template?

-	You can create a template manually if you want to run a method from the external software (see more on :ref:`backends_list`).
+	You can create a template manually if you want to run a method from the external software.
+See more on :ref:`backends_list`.

 .. dropdown:: How can I configure a multi-task pipeline?

+	The multi-task pipeline is build from the available :ref:`reference_templates` by stacking them together.
 Please see :ref:`howto_process_list`.

 .. dropdown:: How can I run HTTomo?

-	TODO
+	Please see :ref:`howto_run`.

 .. dropdown:: I have a Python method, can it be used with HTTomo?

-	TODO
+    There is a high chance that it can be used.
+The method needs to be accessible in your Python environment and you will need a YAML template for it.
+See more on what kind of :ref:`backends_list` can be used with HTTomo.
+It is also recommended if you integrate your method there first.

 .. dropdown:: How can I contribute to HTTomo?

-	TODO
+	You can contribute by adding new methods to :ref:`backends_list` or by contributing to source base of the `HTTomo project <https://github.com/DiamondLightSource/httomo>`_.

 Working from a workstation at Diamond Light Source
 **************************************************